vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 - <u>discussion :</u>

 <div style="text-align: justify">&emsp;As we can see on the result, we achieved the highest accuracy, and f1-score and the lowest loss with this experiment.
-Indeed for the best checkpoint we have, the mean accuracy and f1 measure seems to be impoved (0.7545 vs 0.7044 or 0.7442 for the accuracy and 0.6184 vs 0.5850 or 0.5949 for the f1 measure).
+Indeed for the best checkpoint we have, the mean accuracy and f1 measure seems to be improved (0.7545 vs 0.7044 or 0.7442 for the accuracy and 0.6184 vs 0.5850 or 0.5949 for the f1 measure).
 We can thus see that the model is also able to generalize a bit better.
-Thus we can conclude that the dynamic detection is a good idea to improve the result of the model.</div>
+We can thus conclude that the dynamic detection is a good idea to improve the result of the model.</div>

 #### Best Checkpoint Result Comparison :